pouc/qlik-css-menu/README.md

 # Known Issues
 Following minor knows issues exists
-* Firts edits works, Again you have to hit "Done" and then hit Ëdit" to do any modifications
+* First edit works, Again you have to hit "Done" and then hit "Ëdit" again to do any modifications